The Accountancy Licensing Library

 An individual qualifying for practice privileges in Georgia may provide expert witness services in Georgia.

-• Meets requirements for firm ownership and peer review in Georgia; and
+• It meets requirements for firm ownership and peer review in Georgia;

-• Performs the services through an individual with practice privileges in Georgia; and
+• It performs such services through an individual with substantial equivalency practice privileges; and

 Click Firm Registration in the menu bar at the top of this page for additional information about firm registration requirements.